Key House Republican presses tech companies on Obamacare glitches

 Republicans, long opposed to the 2010 Affordable Care Act, known as "Obamacare," have started their own congressional investigation about the role of the White House in the October 1 rollout of the website, which serves 36 states and is meant to help the uninsured determine their eligibility for tax credits toward buying private coverage under Obamacare.

-Only a trickle of users so far have been able to advance through the enrollment process on the website.
+Only a trickle of users so far have been able to advance through the enrolment process on the website.

 The Department of Health and Human Services said at the weekend it was launching a "tech surge" for the website, but neither it nor the White House has provided details about the cause of the problems, precisely what is being done to fix them and who exactly is doing the fixing.